oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 If you are absolutely new to oVirt, try our [ Live version](OVirt_Live) where you can test-drive oVirt on CentOS without installing it on your machine.

-If you have some knowledge of installing packages on Linux, you can install our [ All-in-One solution](#Install_oVirt_All-in-One).
+If you have some knowledge of installing packages on Linux, you can install [ oVirt](#Install_oVirt) directly on a host machine.

 Experienced users can also compile from source, using the guides for the [ oVirt engine](Building oVirt engine) and [ oVirt Node](Node Building).